 Our findings can be summarised as follows:

 \begin{enumerate} \item Thanks to the MUSE spectra, we have provided an updated redshift value for the lensed quasar.
 In addition, we have measured secure redshifts for all images in system 2, for which only one of the three images had previously been spectroscopically confirmed (\citetalias{Sharon2017}).
-Our SL models have included 5 families (3 of them spectroscopic), with a total of 18 multiple images (see Table \ref{tab:multim} and Figures \ref{Fig:multimg} and \ref{fig:spec}). \\ \item We have spectroscopically identified 34 cluster galaxies with a QF $\geq$ 2 (see Table \ref{tab:cm} and Figure \ref{Fig:MUSE}), a pure sample that has then been included in the SL modelling.
+Our SL models have included five families (three of them spectroscopic), with a total of 18 multiple images (see Table \ref{tab:multim} and Figs. \ref{Fig:multimg} and \ref{fig:spec}). \\ \item We have spectroscopically identified 34 cluster galaxies with a QF $\geq$ 2 (see Table \ref{tab:cm} and Fig. \ref{Fig:MUSE}), a pure sample that was then included in the SL modelling.
 By further exploiting the new MUSE data, we have reliably measured the stellar velocity dispersion values of a sub-sample of 13 cluster members, down to HST F160W $\sim$ 21.
-These values have been used to independently calibrate the scaling relations of the sub-halo population in the lens modelling (see Figure \ref{Fig:sigma}). \\ \item We have performed a parametric SL modelling of SDSS J2222+2745.
-The observed positions of the multiple images are reproduced with a root mean square value of $0\arcsec.29$ for the best-fit \texttt{ES-Model} model (see Table~\ref{tab:FoM}).
-Within the average projected distance of the multiple images from the BCG centre, we have measured a precise cluster total mass value of $M(<40~\rm kpc)= 1.02 \times 10^{13}~ M_{\odot}$, with a statistical and systematic relative uncertainty of approximately $3\%$. \\ \item We have investigated the impact of systematic uncertainties arising from different mass parametrisations, sets of observational constraints and model degeneracies.
-We have found that, the lens projected total mass profile, normalisation of the $\sigma_0$-F160W sub-halo scaling relation, and critical lines (at the redshift of the quasar), are robustly measured. \\ \item We have tested that the model-predicted magnification and time delay values are very sensitive to the reconstructed local distribution of the lens total mass density, thus to systematic uncertainties.
-In particular, we have shown that from similar lens total mass models and sets of observational constraints, the predicted time delays between the quasar multiple image pairs A and B, and A and C (both with measured time delays) can vary by more than 30\%.
-This finding further stresses the fact that time-delay predictions obtained from different \textit{point-like} lens models, that do not include the measured time delays as constraints, should not be used to estimate the value of the Hubble constant.
+These values have been used to independently calibrate the scaling relations of the sub-halo population in the lens modelling (see Fig. \ref{Fig:sigma}). \\ \item We have performed a parametric SL modelling of SDSS J2222+2745.
+The observed positions of the multiple images are reproduced with an rms value of $0\arcsec.29$ for the best-fit \texttt{ES-Model} model (see Table~\ref{tab:FoM}).
+Within the average projected distance of the multiple images from the BCG centre, we have measured a precise cluster total mass value of $M(<40~\rm kpc)= 1.02 \times 10^{13}~ M_{\odot}$, with a statistical and systematic relative uncertainty of approximately $3\%$. \\ \item We have investigated the impact of systematic uncertainties arising from different mass parametrisations, sets of observational constraints, and model degeneracies.
+We find that the lens projected total mass profile, the normalisation of the $\sigma_0$--F160W sub-halo scaling relation, and the critical lines (at the redshift of the quasar) are all robustly measured. \\ \item We have verified that the model-predicted magnification and time-delay values are very sensitive to the reconstructed local distribution of the lens total mass density, and thus to systematic uncertainties.
+In particular, we have shown, from similar lens total mass models and sets of observational constraints, that the predicted time delays between the quasar multiple image pairs A and B and A and C (both with measured time delays) can vary by more than 30\%.
+This finding further stresses the fact that time-delay predictions obtained from different {point-like} lens models that do not include the measured time delays as constraints should not be used to estimate the value of the Hubble constant.